The enchanting view of sunny Athens, Greece, from the top of the Acropolis. The sparkling waters of the city's extraordinary beaches.

-If you explore the Greek islands that are one hour away from Athens or even a bit longer, and you'll soon realize that their proximity to the city doesn't take away from their beauty; on the contrary, it adds to it the element of convenience and ease, precisely what people look for during their holidays!
+If you explore the Greek islands near Athens or even a bit longer, and you'll soon realize that their proximity to the city doesn't take away from their beauty; on the contrary, it adds to it the element of convenience and ease, precisely what people look for during their holidays!

 Day Trips From Athens, Greece

 If you want to broaden your horizons without getting too far away from Athens and its striking Acropolis, there are several options for a day trip from Athens, filled with guided tours you should consider.